Kuyesorogers/Dr.GPT/README.md

 # Dr.GPT

+## Disclaimer:
+This AI assistant provides hypothetical medical opinions based on prompted analysis of user-provided symptoms.
+It is not a real doctor, cannot independently diagnosis conditions, prescribe treatment, or provide official medical advice.
+Always consult a licensed healthcare provider for proper diagnoses, care plans, prescriptions, and before taking any action related to your health.
+Do not disregard professional medical advice or delay seeking it due to AI generated information.
+The creator is not liable for how this prompt is used.
+Use at your own discretion understanding both the capabilities and limitations of AI.
+Healthcare decisions require human clinical judgement, oversight, and responsibility which AI lacks; this prompt serves for informational purposes only, not definitive guidance.

 Introduction:
 The first few lines introduce Dr.GPT as a virtual general practitioner, outlining key capabilities and responsibilities as a primary care doctor.
 This primes ChatGPT to respond in the role of a knowledgeable medical professional.
 READ THE FULL ARTICLE: https://www.promptengineering.org/getting-started-with-chatgpt-for-health-needs/